Discover Southend's beaches

-If you fancy dabbling in the exhilarating art of kitesurfing, Shoebury East Beach is the place for you.
-Essex Kitesurf School is a short walk from the station and offers excellent introductory day courses in its namesake, plus stand-up paddle boarding.
-Shoebury East Beach also boasts a Blue Flag and can make a more peaceful alternative to lively Southend.
+If you fancy dabbling in (or just watching) the exhilarating art of kitesurfing, Shoebury East Beach is the place for you.
+Round the corner is Shoebury common beach, with beach huts and more watersports.
+Both beaches boast Blue Flags and can make a more peaceful alternative to lively Southend.

 Nearest station: Westcliff Station

 This beach is famous for the classic seaside staple: ice-cream.
 Rossi’s Emporium offers the best gelateria for miles around, so prepare to pick your favourite flavour.
 Enjoy spectacular cliff-top views over of the Thames Estuary and discover picnic spots in the gardens set within the cliffs.
 Westcliff Beach offers deckchair hire, so just sit back and relax with the great sea air.

 Bell Wharf beach, Leigh-on-Sea

 Nearest Station: Leigh-on-Sea Station

 A 10 minute walk from Leigh-on-Sea station, Bell Wharf Beach boasts bustling cockle sheds in the summer months and cosy character pubs for colder weather.
 Snuggle your toes into the sand and watch working fishing boats bring in their catch.
 If you’re not into cockles, try some freshly battered fish at The Mayflower.
 It’s the perfect relaxing day out.

 Nearest Station: Benfleet Station

 Just a short taxi or bus ride from Benfleet station lies the beautiful and unique Canvey Island.
 Bring your crabbing nets to rummage around numerous rock pools where children have been hunting down crab shells since the 1930s.
 Why not add PLUSBUS when booking your rail ticket to get cheap travel in the surrounding area.